-There are three main pairs of salivary glands that produce and release saliva into the mouth: the submandibular glands, the sublingual salivary glands and the parotid glands.
+There are three main pairs of salivary glands that produce and release saliva into the mouth: the submandibular, sublingual, and parotid glands.
 The parotid glands are responsible for secreting saliva into the mouth to start the process of digestion.

 What is parotid surgery and why is it performed?